Brethren of the Croatian Dragon: History

 The Society was formed in times of Croatian territorial and political disunion.
 Certain autonomy had been bestowed only upon Banic Croatia in co-state with Hungary that was a part of Austro-Hungarian Monarchy.
 Other regions were out of reach of Croatian banus and parliament.

 The Society was founded in politically complex and difficult conditions for the Croats, in times of rightly harbored hopes in resolving Croatian national positions, primarily national unification and integration of the Croatian lands in the pluralistic society shaped by political and national unity.
-In those times, the opportunities within Austro-Hungarian Monarch, as well as relationships between other European countries, were not encouraging nor affordable.
+In those times, the opportunities within Austro-Hungarian Monarch, as well as relationships with other European countries, were not encouraging nor affordable.
 Therefore, the founding of a Croatian cultural society upon the principles of patriotism, honest friendship, brotherly love, respect and unity, provided a major breakthrough in strengthening, developing, modern forming and prosperity of Croatian society and Croatia.

-The Society was formed with the purpose to nurture and promote cultural and ethnic values of the Croatian people, strengthening national awareness, shaping modern social content, reviving memories of glorious Croatian historical events and famous Croats, as well as to preserve, renew and promote Croatian cultural and natural heritage.
+The Society was formed with the purpose to nurture and promote the cultural and ethnic values of the Croatian people, strengthening national awareness, shaping modern social content, reviving memories of glorious Croatian historical events and famous Croats, as well as preserving, renewing and promoting Croatian cultural and natural heritage.
 The Society's activity is testified by its work, erected monuments, placed memorial tablets, organized lectures, round tables, symposia and conferences, published books and publications, but also pilgrimages, commemorations, festivities and appropriate activities.

 The Society of Brethren of the Croatian Dragon is dedicated to Croatian people with all its activities.
 There are three different periods in its centennial activities.
-The first period, since the founding in 1905 until banning of its activities at the beginning of the single-mindedness in 1946, the second period from banning of its activities until Society's renewal in 1990, and the third period from the renewal until the present.
+The first period, from its founding in 1905 until the banning of its activities at the beginning of the single-mindedness in 1946, the second period from the banning of its activities until Society's renewal in 1990, and the third period from the renewal until the present.
 During the Independent State of Croatia, the Society was made into a Knight's Order in 1941.
 The Brethren was restored in 1945 before being banned in Communist Yugoslavia in 1946.
-It was reestablished in 1990.
-It is important to point out that the Society, from its founding as a decidedly cultural Croatian brotherhood, shared the destiny of Croatian people and the country.
+It was re-established in 1990.
+It is important to point out that the Society, from its founding as a decidedly cultural Croatian brotherhood, shared the destiny of the Croatian people and the country.